What is UWC looking for in applicants?

 What is the selection process?

-All applicants fill in an online application, after which they are invited to sit an aptitude test.
-Based on the results of the aptitude test and personal merit, a short-list of students will be selected to join a Challenge Day at LPCUWC to participate in a variety of group activities.
+All applicants fill in an online application, and based on the personal merit, a short-list of students will be selected to join a Challenge Day at LPCUWC to participate in a variety of group activities.
 The Challenge Day will result in a final short-list of applicants who are invited to a panel interview.
 The three stages allow us to really get to know the applicants' academic, social and intellectual abilities as well as their personalities, in order to select those who are best suited for a UWC education.

 I am currently studying overseas.
 Am I required to attend the aptitude test and Challenge Day?